spaship/operator/docs/operator-manual/index.md

 # Operator Manual - Overview

-This guide is for administrator and operator wanting to install and configure Website CD.
+This guide is for administrator and operator wanting to install and configure SPAship Operator.